kubevirt/kubevirt/docs/devel/networking.md

 In this section we'll explain how VM networking is configured.
-In order to follow the principle of least privilege (where each component is limited to only its required privileges), the configuration of a KubeVirt VM interfaces is split into two distint phases:
+In order to follow the principle of least privilege (where each component is limited to only its required privileges), the configuration of a KubeVirt VM interfaces is split into two distinct phases:
 - [privileged networking configuration](#privileged-vmi-networking-configuration): occurs in the virt-handler process
 - [unprivileged networking configuration](#unprivileged-vmi-networking-configuration): occurs in the virt-launcher process